 - The Memory

 In order to have a PC run smoothly, it is important to have enough RAM, but it’s really not necessary to go overboard in this aspect.
-DDR3 ram is a fairly inexpensive upgrade, and a true gaming computer should have at least 8GB to run anything that’s thrown at it, but 16GB is also a good amount.
+DDR5 ram is a fairly inexpensive upgrade, and a true gaming computer should have at least 16GB to run anything that’s thrown at it, but 32GB is preferred for streaming and multitasking while gaming.
 While you can always opt for more, it won’t necessarily increase gaming performance.
 It’ll allow you to run more applications at the same time, but if your video game has to use system memory instead of the dedicated video memory (VRAM) on the graphics card, you’re already taking a performance hit.
 Gamers will typically opt for high speed memory, especially when overclocking, but the additional performance per dollar spent just isn’t there.

 - The GPU

 Finally, the single most important aspect that sets gaming computers apart is a dedicated graphics card.
-This is where you are going to see the biggest boost in gaming performance and it is important to stay away from low end cards.
+This is where you are going to see the biggest boost in gaming performance, and it is important to stay away from low-end cards.
 We recommend that you allocate about 1/3 of your total budget to buying the best graphics card that you can afford.
-For a mid-range card, we recommend at least an Nvidia GTX 960 or an AMD Radeon R9 380 for a good balance of price and performance.
+For a mid-range card, we recommend at least an Nvidia GTX 3060 or an AMD Radeon RX 6600 for a good balance of price and performance.
 While you can play games on lower end cards, you will see a significant performance loss.
-If you want to dabble in virtual reality, the minimum is a GTX 970, but these days we recommend at least a GTX 1070.
+If you want to dabble in virtual reality, the minimum is a GTX 3070, but these days we recommend at least a GTX 3070.

 An honorable mention should also go to solid state drives.
 While it is not absolutely necessary, an SSD will provide much faster start up and load times, and will definitely add to your quality of life.
 While there is not necessarily a clear line in the sand for what makes something a gaming PC, for us, it would be a computer with an i5 processor, 8GB of RAM, and a GPU that can keep pace with whichever games you like to play.